shubhamyaduvanshi/Building-serverless-application-using-AWS-services/README.md

 Click Save changes.

 Scroll down again to Static website hosting, and click the Bucket website endpoint URL to access the webpage.

+# Testing the Static S3 Website

+To test the service's functionality, set the following values:
+Seconds to wait: 1
+Message: Hello

+someone@something.com: Your email address
+Under Reminder Type, select email.
+You should see {"Status":"Success"} at the bottom of the page.

+Check your email.
+You should now see a reminder email from the service.

+Note: Check your spam folder if you do not see it in your inbox.

+Navigate to AWS Step Functions.

+Click MyStateMachine to open it.

+Under Executions, click on the link for the event that just occurred, and scroll down to Graph inspector to view the event's visual workflow.